lamhq/tech-notes/pages/devops/aws/security/data-protection/secret-manager.md

 Encryption in transit and at rest using KMS.

-Automatically rotates credentials (rotates immediately after enabled).
+Automatically rotates credentials.
+Rotation happens immediately after enabled.

-Apply fine-grained access control using IAM policies.
+Uses IAM permissions to control access.

 Costs money but is highly scalable.